xdayeh/Modeling-software-v2/README.md

 # Modeling software, second edition
-Software modeling for an electronic bank project
+Software modeling for an electronic bank project, University of Islamic Sciences under the supervision of Dr. Issa Al-Atoum